sub-c/MachEcs/README.md

 and attach relevant components to them.

 For more details of what all this means, keep reading!

-You may find it useful to view basic usage in the [RoundTripTest](https://github.com/sub-c/MachEcs/blob/master/Source/MachEcs.Tests/AgentTests.cs).

 ### Create an agent
 An ECS world is interacted with via an ```Agent```.
 The agent allows you to create entities, get components, etc.